russellf9/backbone-node-test/README.md

 A repo for a Coding Test using JS/Backbone

 ## Background
-Originally a test supplied by Red Ant
+Originally a FED test by Red Ant

 ## Running the App